 This painting was intended to mark the final home game of the season, on the 2nd May 2020, a match which has met the same fate as so many other events around the world as restrictions are put in place to stem the spread of the Covid-19 virus.

 The view has as its central feature fans spilling out of the home stand on Ealing Road, with players on the pitch behind applauding the crowd.
 I have been careful to include all the little details, but have changed certain proportions to focus on the atmosphere and community spirit which is such a big part of matchdays at Griffin Park.
 The iconic bus stop is there, as are the four pubs.
 I made sketches and drawings of the fans and surrounding area after Brentford’s last home game, the wonderful 5-0 win over Sheffield Wednesday on the 7th March.
 Little did I know at the time that I would not be returning for the rest of the season, especially for the final home game, but at least my final memory was an emphatic win.

-Next season The Bees will play at the shiny new Community Stadium not far from Griffin Park.
+Since then The Bees have played at their shiny new Community Stadium not far from Griffin Park.
 Everyone behind the scenes has worked hard to ensure a smooth transition and to maintain the ‘local club’ ethos.
 I am looking forward to the walk to the stadium and watching games with my kids and fellow football fans.
 Stay tuned for a new painting in September!